-AMSA offices are temporarily closed to the public for all face-to-face services
+AMSA Offices are reopening to the public for face-to-face services.

 Scam alert: An email message claiming to be sent by AMSA about invoices is being circulated.